magento/devdocs/guides/v2.0/install-gde/prereq/php-settings.md

 {% endcollapsible %}

 ### Step 1: Find PHP configuration files {#php-required-find}
-This section discusses how you find the configuration files necesary to update required settings.
+This section discusses how you find the configuration files necessary to update required settings.

 {% collapsible To find the PHP configuration file, php.ini: %}
 To find the web server configuration, run a <a href="{{ page.baseurl }}/install-gde/prereq/optional.html#install-optional-phpinfo">`phpinfo.php` file</a> in your web browser and look for the Loaded Configuration File as follows: